zajacn/metagenomics_course_FGCZ/README.md

 * [Samsa2 Tutorial](Samsa2.pptx)

 There are several questions we will discuss after you familiarize yourself with the output.
+Have a detailed look at what the graphs are showing.
 Here are the questions:

 - Is species/functional diversity (richness and evenness) higher before or after